marked42/OOPLAI/README.md

 # OOPLAI

-This repository contains code form the book [OOPLAI](https://users.dcc.uchile.cl/~etanter/ooplai/index.html).
+This repository contains code from the book [OOPLAI](https://users.dcc.uchile.cl/~etanter/ooplai/index.html).

 Summary of oop features from function to class, mixins and traits in this book.